-Eric is an Assistant Professor and Dean's Scholar at CSU's College of Business.
+Eric is an Assistant Professor at CSU's College of Business.
+His research is focused on auditing, corporate disclosure, accounting/auditing standards, and labor economics, and his peer-reviewed studies have been published in Contemporary Accounting Research, Journal of Business Ethics, Accounting Horizons, Journal of Accounting Auditing & Finance, and the Journal of Forensic and Investigative Accounting.
 He teaches Advanced Accounting in our undergraduate program and Forensic Accounting and Fraud Auditing in our graduate program.

 Eric joined our faculty after completing his Ph.D. at Drexel University.
 Prior to academia, he was a Manager at PwC in New York City auditing high-profile distressed companies in financial services.
 Eric also worked in private equity in New York and as an analyst at a multi-manager strategy hedge fund in Boston.
-He also has experience with insurance, post-IPO SEC reporting, statutory reporting, asset management and corporate spin-offs.
-He attained his CPA license while in practice and holds a Bachelor's degree in Corporate Finance and Accounting and a Master's degree in Accountancy from Bentley University.
+His expertise across these positions focused on SEC compliance, post-IPO financial reporting, corporate spin-offs, insurance, financial guarantors, REITs, structured finance products, and international consolidation.
+Eric attained his CPA license while in practice and holds a Bachelor's degree in Corporate Finance and Accounting and a Master's degree in Accountancy from Bentley University.

 Eric has won awards for both his research and teaching.
-His curriculum vitae is available by request at email@example.com
+His curriculum vitae is available by request.